YuzuJS/throwit/doc/decorator.md

 ## There's more!

-In addition to ease of use, the decorator memoizes all error classes, which can be referenced with the `YepErrors.allErrors` static property and can be easily seen by going to the following route in your url bar:
+In addition to ease of use, the decorator memoizes all error classes, which can be referenced with the `TErrors.allErrors` static property and can be easily seen by going to the following route in your url bar:

 `http://mdr.localtest.me:9000/#/errors`